surniaulula/wpsso-google-merchant-feed/readme.txt

 **Complete WooCommerce Support:**

 WooCommerce product variations, attributes, meta data, and custom fields are all fully supported.
+Fixes the "*Price Mismatched value (page crawl): (price [price])*" error in Google Merchant for WooCommerce product variations.

 <!-- /about -->